On the affine Springer fibers inside the invariant center of the small quantum group: Introduction

+where the product on the left is the cup product and we take invariants for the dot action. \end{theorem} Motivated by this, we let $Z(u^\vee_\zeta)^{G^\vee}_{geom}:=H^*(\Gr^{\gamma,\zeta})^{\widetilde{W}\cdot}$.
+Conjecturally, this is all of the $G^\vee$-invariant center: \begin{conjecture}[\cite{BBASV}] The embedding above is an isomorphism. \end{conjecture}

-The left-hand side of Theorem \ref{BBASV-thm} decomposes naturally in blocks, since $\Gr^{\zeta,\gamma}$ can be written as a finite disjoint union of generalizations of affine Springer fibers, as explained in the next section.
-This block decomposition respects the one on $Z(\fu^\vee_\zeta)^{G^\vee}$ as explained in {\em loc. cit.}
+The logical structure of the proof of the dimension formula in Theorem \ref{thm:mainthm} is as follows.
+Both sides of Theorem \ref{BBASV-thm} naturally decompose into blocks.
+Geometrically, this follows from the fact that $\Gr^{\gamma,\zeta}$ can be written as a finite disjoint union of generalizations of affine Springer fibers, as explained in the next section.
+This block decomposition respects the embedding into $Z(\fu^\vee_\zeta)^{G^\vee}$.
+Crucially, reinterpreting $\Gr^{\gamma,\zeta}$ using varieties which do not depend on $\ell$ lets us describe each block without using the variable $\ell$.

-We establish an isomorphism of vector spaces between the geometrically defined subspace of the $G^\vee$-invariant part of the center of the regular block $Z(\fu_\zeta^{\vee,0})^{G^\vee}$ of the small quantum group and Gordon's canonical quotient of the space of the diagonal coinvariants, which we will denote $\DR_W$ and simply call diagonal coinvariants, hoping this will not cause extra confusion.
-Assuming Conjecture \ref{BBASV-conj}, the obtained result agrees with (an ungraded form of) the conjecture formulated in \cite{LQ1}.

-Further, we extend the result to a similar isomorphism for other blocks of $\fu^\vee_\zeta$, relating the geometrically defined subalgebra in each block of the center $Z(\fu_\zeta^{\vee,\lambda})$ to a respective space of partial diagonal coinvariants $\DR_n^{W_\lambda}$.

-Combinatorially, this allows us to derive the formula for the dimension of the subalgebra isomorphic to $H^*(\Gr^{\zeta,\gamma})^{\widetilde{W}}$ in the $G^\vee$-invariant part of the center $(Z(\fu_\zeta^\vee))^{G^\vee}$ of the small quantum group in terms of the rational Catalan number associated with the Weyl group of $\fg$. \begin{theorem} Suppose that $\ell$ is as in the beginning of the Introduction.
-Then

-where ${\rm Cat}_W$ is the generalized rational Coxeter-Catalan number of $W$, and $h$ the Coxeter number associated with the root system of $\fg$. \end{theorem}

-In case $\fg = {\mathfrak{sl}}_n$ our result for the dimension of the subalgebra in the center coincides with the formula conjectured by Igor Frenkel for the whole $G^\vee$-invariant part (see \cite{LQ2}): \begin{corollary} Let $G = SL_n$, and suppose that $n\not\equiv 0, -1$ mod $\ell$.
-Then the rational $((n+1)\ell-n,n)$-Catalan number. \end{corollary}